elclanrs/jq-idealforms-old/README.md

 * * *
 # Updates:

 * **NEW** `flags` option.
 Hide errors and/or icons from a particular input.
-Create your custom flags and run whatever you want when an input tries to validate.
+Create own your custom flags and run whatever you want when an input tries to validate.
 Powerful stuff.
 * **NEW**  `equalto` filter.
 * Add filters by class, [issue #9](https://github.com/elclanrs/jq-idealforms/issues/9).